WHO decision challenges West to recognize Chinese vaccines

 “Any measure that only allows people protected by a subset of WHO-approved vaccines to benefit from the reopening of travel ... would effectively create a two-tier system, further widening the global vaccine divide and exacerbating the inequities we have already seen in the distribution of COVID-19 vaccines,” a WHO statement said Thursday.
 “It would negatively impact the growth of economies that are already suffering the most.”

-The WHO said such moves are “undermining confidence in life-saving vaccines that have already been shown to be safe and effective.”
+The WHO said such moves undermine "confidence in life-saving vaccines that have already been shown to be safe and effective.”
 In its reviews of the two Chinese vaccines, the U.N. health agency said both were found to significantly reduce the risk of hospitalizations and deaths.

 The two Chinese shots are “inactivated” vaccines, made with killed coronavirus, whereas the Western-made shots are made with newer technologies that instead target the “spike” protein that coats the surface of the coronavirus.